rackerlabs/ebs_snapper/DESIGN.md

   - ignore_retention flag
     - a JSON boolean value, if enabled, causes EBS Snapper to ignore snapshot retention settings when it can't calculate the minimum number of snapshots present, and delete a snapshots with an appropriate `DeleteOn` tag regardless

+  - replication flag
+    - a string 'yes' to indicate that replication should run on this account

 [1] http://boto3.readthedocs.io/en/latest/reference/services/ec2.html#EC2.Client.describe_instances

 Example of a JSON document from the DynamoDB table's `configuration` field (see [cloudformation template](cloudformation.json)):